slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

-> *'People do not die from suicide.
+*'People do not die from suicide.
 They die from sadness.'*

-Anxiety and depression are symptoms, not diseases.
-They are caused by under-stimulation or over-stimulation.

-- Under-stimulation = depression
-- Right amount of stress = hustling (stretching comfort zone)
-- Over-stimulation = anxiety

-> *'If you are depressed you are living in the past.
+*'If you are depressed you are living in the past.
 If you are anxious you are living in the future.
 If you are at peace you are living in the present.' -- Lao Tzu*

+Depression and anxiety are symptoms, not diseases, of under-stimulation and over-stimulation.

+- Under-stimulation = Depression
+- Right amount of stress = Hustling (Stretching comfort zone.
+Avoiding stress is avoiding life.)
+- Over-stimulation = Anxiety

 Depression is the lack of self-expression.
 If you feel powerless/being dominated you will be chronically stressed to estimulate yourself.